Zheng (Zane) Li

 Fitchburg, Wisconsin 53719

-Hi there 👋!
-I’m Zane, a Ph.D. student and graduate research assistant in the Department of Civil and Environmental Engineering at the University of Wisconsin–Madison, advised by Prof. Xiaopeng Li.
-My research focuses on intelligent transportation systems, with particular emphasis on autonomous vehicles, traffic flow theory, and the application of large language models.
+Hi there 👋 I’m Zane, a Ph.D. student and Graduate Research Assistant at the University of Wisconsin–Madison, advised by Prof. Xiaopeng Li.
+My research focuses on intelligent transportation systems, with particular interests in driving behavior modeling and simulation, safety assessment and scenario generation for autonomous vehicles, and end-to-end autonomous driving control with closed-loop simulation.

-Before joining UW–Madison, I earned my master’s degree in transportation engineering from Tongji University, China, under the supervision of Prof. Jian Sun and Prof. Ye Tian.
+Before joining UW–Madison, I earned my master’s degree in Transportation Engineering from Tongji University, China, where I was advised by Prof. Jian Sun and Prof. Ye Tian.

 Feel free to explore my work, reach out for collaborations, or connect with me on LinkedIn / Google Scholar.
 You can also email me at zli2674@wisc.edu.